chenwilliam77/ChenPhelan2022RED/README.md

 by the batch scripts, and the user only wants to produce tables and figures.
 In order to save figures to the `figures/` folder, the variable `save_plots` near the top of every script must be set to true (or 1).
+If none of the scripts have been edited, then running `run_all.m` with `main_paper = 1` will run all of the scripts below.

 - Table 2: `fedput_calibration.m`
 - Figure 1: `fedput_calibration.m`